Iloke-Alusala/ELRS-ESP32-Channel-Decoder/docs/theory.md

-### **Theory Documentation (docs/theory.md)**

 # Theory: Decoding the CRSF Protocol

 ## Overview
 Crossfire (CRSF) is a lightweight and efficient protocol developed by Team BlackSheep (TBS) for transmitting RC channel data, telemetry, and control signals between a transmitter and receiver.
+It is commonly used in high-performance RC systems, including ExpressLRS (ELRS), which leverages the CRSF protocol for low-latency, long-range communication.

 ---

 ## CRSF Protocol Packet Structure
 The CRSF protocol organizes data into packets to efficiently transmit multiple RC channel values, telemetry, and other information.
-Each packet follows a specific format:
+Each packet has a consistent format to ensure efficient communication.

 ### **Packet Structure**
 | **Field**       | **Size (Bytes)** | **Description**                                   |